boshdesigns/boshblog/content/post/database-import-via-drush.md

 +++

 A small command but this has come into it's own quite recently for me.
-Saves time have to import databases via MySQL each time.
+Saves time having to import databases via MySQL each time.

 ```